statdivlab/corncob/README.md

 ```
 ## Status

-Documentation is complete, but not finalized, and most examples are still in progress.
-However, you can see examples of most functions intended for users in the package vignette.
+Documentation is now complete and includes examples.
+We are currently working on expanding vignettes and tutorials.
+Please leave an issue if you have any requests for a tutorial.

 Manuscript is in preparation.